 Accessible All ages

-Everyone knows the story of how this group got their start.
+You probably have heard how The Sojourners got their start.
 When Canadian blues icon Jim Byrnes called Vancouver based gospel singer Marcus Mosely on the phone back in 2006 to ask if he could round up a few friends to record some back up vocals for a new album, no one could have guessed what would happen next.

 From the moment Mosely and his pals stepped up to the microphone and began singing, they realized that they had something very special going on.
 When Byrnes dubbed the trio The Sojourners the name stuck and – as they say – the rest is history.

 Formative years spent singing in the churches of Marcus Mosely, Will Sanders and Khari McClelland, (from Ralls, Texas, Alexandria, Louisiana and Detroit, Michigan respectively) give The Sojourners' sound an authentic edge that only comes with experience.
 This is real gospel ... blessed with a soul that can't be faked.

 Hot on the tail of their session with Byrnes, the Sojourners went into the studio with roots music whiz Steve Dawson to record 'Hold On', their first solo album in 2007.
 The trio had definite ideas of how they wanted their record to sound, and one listen through the songs they've captured here shows that they've succeeded beyond their wildest expectations.

 This is not music that strives to be polite.
 In The Sojourners' universe, echoes of doo wop, R&B, country and blues weave together to create a unique sound that has all but vanished from today's world.
 This is gospel music that can take a punch and remain standing.
 Singing praise music with their own special 'stank', the Vancouver based Sojourners sound just as at home in a road house bar as they do in a revival tent.